bsc-s2/pykit/zktx/transaction.md

 -   Check if any record has a value with newer txid than this txid, to ensure no lower txid will be applied after a higher txid applied.

+-   Commit:
     -   Write all modifications into `journal`:

--   Apply this journal.
+    -   Apply all modifications.
     -   Unlock all locked records.

+    These 3 steps are done atomically in a `kazoo.Transaction`.

+    > This changed 2018-06.
+    > Using a atomic update is much easier to implement.
+    > But it does not support cross-zk-cluster tx(E.g. records and journals are in two zk cluster).

 -   Update `<cluster>/tx/txidset`, mark this journal(tx) has
     been applied and can be removed from `journal` dir safely.

+    If there are too many txid in COMMITTED, old txid are moved to PURGED.

+    By default it keeps 1024 latest txid in COMMITTED.

 ## Journal format